konsumer/libretro-nim/README.md

 ## C example

-I included the original example in `c/example.c` to compare.
-If you don't need the C example, you can delete the file and remove the `example` task from `example_libretro.nimble`.
+I included the original example in `example/example.c` to compare.
+If you don't need the C example, you can delete the example dir and remove the `example` task from `example_libretro.nimble`.
 It's basically just to show how to translate a C core into nim.

 ```
 # build the C example core